deadratfink/jy-transform/docs/USAGE.md

 It could be that a JS source `exports` several objects and you want to read from exactly the one you specify, then provide the `-m` (`--imports`) option.

-In this this example we have a _foo.js_ file:
+In this this example we have a _foo.js_ file exporting _two_ objects:

 ```javascript
 module.exports.foo = {